nixworks/public/news/2010/12/30/README.md

 ## [2010-12-30](/news/2010/12/30/index.md)

 ### [Cote d'Ivoire's ambassador to the United Nations, Youssoufou Bamba, says the country is on the "brink of genocide". ](/news/2010/12/30/ca-te-d-ivoire-s-ambassador-to-the-united-nations-youssoufou-bamba-says-the-country-is-on-the-brink-of-genocide.md)
-_Context: Côte d'Ivoire, United Nations, Youssoufou Bamba, genocide_
+_Context: Cote d'Ivoire, United Nations, Youssoufou Bamba, genocide_

 ### [Sudanese President Omar al-Bashir says the government will withdraw from peace talks with rebels from Darfur unless a deal is reached this week. ](/news/2010/12/30/sudanese-president-omar-al-bashir-says-the-government-will-withdraw-from-peace-talks-with-rebels-from-darfur-unless-a-deal-is-reached-this-w.md)
 Al-Bashir tells Darfur rebels there will be no more peace talks if no deal is reached at summit in Doha.